aws-samples/sample-developer-tutorials/tuts/059-amazon-datazone-gs/amazon-datazone-gs.md

   --project-identifier "dzp_abcd1234"
 ```

 Replace `dze_abcd1234` with your environment identifier.
-The environment status should be "ACTIVE" before proceeding to the next steps.
+The environment status should be `ACTIVE` before proceeding to the next steps.

 ## Create a data source for AWS Glue